Known Issues and Workarounds in Impala

 Memory Limit Exceeded Error when running with multiple clients

-Out-of-memory errors could occur if multiple concurrent queries utilize the
+Out-of-memory errors could occur if multiple concurrent queries utilize the "spill to disk" mechanism because of memory pressure from other queries.

 Workaround: Either run such queries concurrently using a mechanism such as admission control, or reduce the memory limit for each query so that the spilling operation is triggered sooner.
 For example, if two queries are encountering this issue when running with MEM_LIMIT=4g, reduce the memory limit for each query by half, to 2 GB.

-ORDER BY rand() does no work.
+ORDER BY rand() does not work.

 Because the value for rand() is computed early in a query, using an ORDER BY expression involving a call to rand() does not actually randomize the results.